graijo/java-tutorial/README.md

 **_6_**

 > In the absence of explicit blocks, Only the statement next to the if statement is considered to be part of the if statement block.
+> If expression should have boolean value or yield boolean value.

 SS$$SS